WHAT IS OVERALL EQUIPMENT EFFECTIVENESS?

 If a work cell is designed to process 10 units per minute, we can calculate the theoretical amount of units it can process in a given amount of time.
 Using the 6 hours, 15 minutes of actual runtime from the above example, a total of 3750 units would be processed (or started).
 Calculated from taking 6 hours, 15 minutes (375 minutes) times 10 units per minute.
 If the actual number of units processed is 3000, then OEE Performance is 80% (calculated by 3000 / 3750).

 OEE Quality is the ratio between good units produced and the total units that were started.
+The inefficiency of out-of-spec units that could have been good units is reflected in OEE Quality.

 Taking the number of units produced from above of 3000, if 200 units were rejected at the quality inspection station, then 2800 good units are produced.
 The OEE Quality is 93% calculated from 2800 divided by 3000.